tpayne/docker-examples/samples/oracle/README.md

 ./buildContainerImage.sh -v 19.3.0 -e
 ```

-The Oracle should then be built.
+The Oracle image should then be built.

 ## How to run the Oracle image?
 To run the Oracle image, you can use the following command.